 (There are very few DOSOJIN in this prefecture which have images of happy couples on them, as can be found in other parts of Japan- most notably Azumino in Nagano Prefecture)

-The main powers of this deity are variously believed to be: protecting the village from evil, protecting travellers, keeping the legs and lower back healthy, keeping the sexual organs functioning properly and preventing STDs, maintaining marital harmony, and even helping the lonely to find a good match.
+The main powers of this deity are variously believed to be: protecting the village from evil, protecting travelers, keeping the legs and lower back healthy, keeping the sexual organs functioning properly and preventing STDs, maintaining marital harmony, and even helping the lonely to find a good match.

-Typical offerings left by those who want to pray for their legs or back are two-pronged vegetables (especially daikon radish) which might be dug up in the fields, while travellers (especially pilgrims), would leave straw sandals.
+Typical offerings left by those who want to pray for their legs or back are two-pronged vegetables (especially daikon radish) which might be dug up in the fields, while travelers (especially pilgrims), would leave straw sandals.

 However, at DOSOJIN shrines such as the one in Takasai, Shimotsuma at which the main focus is to pray for sexual health, marital harmony, conception, or fertility in general, another type of offering can be found- wooden, stone or painted depictions of genitalia (mostly male). **